 By retaining the essential elements of the definition of disability including the key term "substantially limits" we reaffirm that not every individual with a physical or mental impairment is covered by the first prong of the definition of disability in the ADA.
 An impairment that does not substantially limit a major life activity is not a disability under this prong.
 That will not change after enactment of the ADA Amendments Act, nor will the necessity of making this determination on an individual basis.
 What will change is the standard required for making this determination.
-This bill lowers the standard for determining whether an impairment constitutes a disability and reaffirms the intent of Congress that the definition of disability in the ADA is to be interpreted broadly and inclusively.61
+This bill lowers the standard for determining whether an impairment constitutes a disability and reaffirms the intent of Congress that the definition of disability in the ADA is to be interpreted broadly and inclusively.

 Therefore, since determination of coverage under the ADA is dependent on an individualized determination, the mere fact of having a particular condition does not necessarily make an individual an individual with a disability.
 If an individual's symptoms were mild or short-term, the condition might not be considered to be a substantial limitation on a major life activity, as interpreted by the ADA Amendments Act.
 Therefore, an argument could be made that an individual who is isolated due to infection with a pandemic influenza virus would not be considered to be an individual with a disability.
-However, this argument is dependent on an individualized determination, and may turn on the severity of the particular infection.
+However, this argument is dependent on an individualized determination, and may turn on the severity of the particular infection and whether an individual had any long-lasting residual effects from the infection.
 In addition, the enactment of P.L.
-110-325, with its requirement that the definition
+110-325, with its requirement that the definition of disability be construed broadly, makes it more likely that a disability will fall within the purview of the ADA.